aruna-x/GitHub-Topic-Explorer/README.md

   - Improvements to the breadcrumb feature if I knew better what a user wanted.
 User testing would help.
   - Links to the most popular public repos associated with topics.
   - A feature leveraging Chron Jobs and Twilio to notify a user of brand new "related topics" that may be added by GitHub.
 (A potential way to keep on top of the latest tech.)
-  - Any other improvements would entirely depend on the intended user's needs.
-I would want to know who it's for, why they need it, and what their experience of a demo page would be, in order to better fine tune the UI and their UX.